JSFoundation/TAC/Applications/arc.md

 3. Demonstrates alignment with the project values
 4. Agrees to the Code of Conduct and Contribution Guidelines

-## Current Tooling and Infra
+## Current Project Tooling and Infra

-- Github
+- Github repos for revision control and issue tracking
+- Slack for chatops
-- Codeship
+- Codeship for continuous integration
-- npm
+- npm for distribution
+- AWS for hosting the docs site

 ## Initial Project Collaborators and Maintainers